Where did the money come from?

 The contribution of the Cockshutt family

-After the death of Matthew Wilson in 1739, his nephew and heir John Cockshutt I followed his uncle Matthew at manager of the Forges (having had experience of 9 years at Ayton Forge near Scarborough) and built the Tin Mill in 1743 before leaving to follow other interests.
+After the death of Matthew Wilson in 1739, his nephew and heir John Cockshutt I came to manage the Forges (having had experience of 9 years at Ayton Forge at Scarborough).
+He built the Tin Mill in 1743 before leaving to follow other interests.
 It is suggested that he spent time in America.

 The vicar’s grandson, John Cockshutt II, took over from his father and his 1771 patent for producing wrought iron directly from iron ore is responsible for the introduction of an air pump at Top Forge which has been recreated by the Forge Volunteers in recent years.

 A second grandson, James Cockshutt, showed sufficient early ability to deserve a mentor.
 James worked for and worked with John Smeaton (from Leeds) throughout his career.
 Smeaton was a nationally acclaimed civil engineer who built the Edistone lighthouse and was an expert on water power (consulted by members of the Lunar Society).
 Smeaton sponsored James Cockshutt’s Fellowship of the Royal Society.

 In 1770s James managed the largest finery ironworks in the country at Pontypool.
 In 1780s James worked as managing partner to Richard Crawshay (from Normanton) at the Cyfarthfa works in Merthyr Tydfil and introduced Henry Cort’s innovative method of puddling and rolling wrought iron around 1795.
 Shortly afterwards, James returned to Wortley and brought puddling to South Yorkshire.

-In the late 1790s under James Cockshutt’s management, Wortley was at the forefront of wrought iron technology in the country and justifies the present status of ‘Scheduled Ancient Monument, grade I’.
+In the late 1790s under James Cockshutt’s management, Wortley was at the forefront of wrought iron technology in the country and justifies its present status of ‘Scheduled Ancient Monument, grade I’.

 Of course these are the times of the Industrial Revolution.
 There were not very many outstanding engineers in the country and they would know each other.
 The Lunar Society in Birmingham is an example where Matthew Boulton and James Watt socialised with Josiah Wedgwood, Erasmus Darwin and Joseph Priestly at Soho House and the horses found their way home by moonlight.

-The second baronet, Sir Francis Wortley, II had a childless marriage and left his estate to his illegitimate daughter Anne Newcomen on condition that her husband should take the Wortley name.
+The second baronet, Sir Francis Wortley II, had a childless marriage and left his estate to his illegitimate daughter Anne Newcomen on condition that her husband should take the Wortley name.
 Anne was six years old when her father died in 1665.

-A marriage was arranged between Anne and Stanley Montagu, 2nd son of the Earl of Sandwich, who took the name Wortley-Montagu.
+A marriage was clearly intended between Anne and Stanley Montagu, the second and favourite son of the Earl of Sandwich, who would take the name Wortley-Montagu.

 Lady Mary Wortley Montagu travelled to Turkey with her ambassador husband and brought back to England a method of protection from smallpox.
 A pillar with a plaque is erected at Wentworth Castle gardens in her honour.

-Lady Mary’s daughter Mary Countess of Bute had married John Stuart 3rd Earl of Bute (briefly prime minister) and their son, John Stuart Jnr, 4th Earl of Bute married Charlotte Jane Windsor (daughter of the Earl of Pemboke) the largest landowner in Cardiff.
+Lady Mary’s daughter Mary (born in Turkey) Countess of Bute had married John Stuart 3rd Earl of Bute (briefly prime minister) and their son, John Stuart Jnr, 4th Earl of Bute married Charlotte Jane Windsor (daughter of the Earl of Pemboke) the largest landowner in Cardiff.